MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMAssignableDevice.md

 ### -VMName

-Retrieves the name of the virtual machine which the network adapter is assigned.
+Retrieves the names of the assignable devices assigned to the specified virtual machine.

 ```yaml
 Type: String[]